cfaulkner985/poster-king/README.md

 Below this a button which when click will bring the user to the all products page wheere they will see all the products for sale on the site.

-### Posters page
+### Products page
-The poster page has a heading at the top to make the user aware of what page they are currently on.
+The products page has a heading at the top to make the user aware of what page they are currently on.

 Below the heading the user will be able to see how many posters are currently displayed on the page.
 Beside it there is a sort by dropdown where the user can sort the posters by 8 fifferent views which will help the user navigate the poster better.